-Ahhh Boston, Massachusetts, home to the American Revolution and thus home to some of the oldest and most historic restaurants and taverns in America.
+Ahhh Boston, Massachusetts, home to the American Revolution and thus home to some of the oldest restaurants and taverns in America.
+The oldest and most historic restaurants in Boston are gorgeous buildings steeped in history.
 Most tourists visiting Boston typically fall into one of two categories:

 - History buffs looking to follow in the footsteps of some of our Founding Fathers along the Freedom Trail.